-Multifamily housing revenue bonds are issued to finance the development (which includes new construction as well as acquisition and rehabilitation) by private developers of certain rental apartment projects.
+Multifamily housing revenue bonds are issued to finance the construction, acquisition and rehabilitation of rental apartment projects by private developers.
 The City issues the bonds, typically on a tax-exempt basis, and then lends the proceeds to the developer/borrower.
 The bonds are limited obligations of the City, payable solely from loan repayments by the borrower and any credit enhancement.
 For multifamily housing revenue bonds to qualify for tax-exemption, generally one of two restrictions must apply: either at least 20 percent of the units in the housing development must be reserved for occupancy by individuals and families of very-low income (50% of area median income) or at least 40 percent of the units must be reserved for occupancy by individuals and families of low income (60% of area median income).

-Since November 1985, the City has issued \$1.6 billion of bonds and notes for the City's multifamily housing program, which has financed 8,587 affordable housing units.
-As of June 30, 2019, the total principal amount of bonds outstanding for the housing program was \$771.9 million.
-It is important to note that in addition to conduit financing through multifamily housing revenue bonds, there are other vehicles available to the City to assist with the financing of affordable housing units, including loans, grants and 9% tax-credits.
-The elimination of redevelopment agencies statewide has significantly reduced the City's ability to facilitate the financing of affordable housing.
+Since November 1985, the City has issued \$1.6 billion of bonds and notes for the City's multifamily housing program, which has financed the production of 9,914 affordable housing units.
+As of June 30, 2020, the total principal amount of bonds outstanding for the housing program was \$842.2 million.

+In addition to serving as a conduit for financing multifamily housing revenue bonds, there are other vehicles available to the City to assist with the financing of affordable housing units, including loans, grants and 9% tax-credits.
+However, the state's elimination of redevelopment agencies - which were required to set aside 20% of tax increment to affordable housing - has significantly reduced the City's ability to facilitate the financing of affordable housing.
 The information presented in this report only represents affordable housing projects that were financed, in whole or in part, with bonds issued by the City.
-The table presented on the following pages summarizes the City's portfolio of multifamily revenue bonds and represents information provided by the City of San Jose Housing Department as of June 30, 2019.
+The table presented on the following pages summarizes the City's portfolio of multifamily revenue bonds and represents information provided by the City of San Jose Housing Department as of June 30, 2020.

-Multifamily Housing Revenue Bonds As of June 30, 2019
+Multifamily Housing Revenue Bonds As of June 30, 2020